JurgenKonniger/AppleMagicSwitcher/README.md

 ## Troubleshooting
 If you encounter issues with the script, try these steps:

-- **Turn your Magic device off and on with the toggle on the device itself.**
+- **Turn your Magic device off and on with the toggle on the device itself** If you cannot connect to the Magic device, try to turn if off and on with the switch on the device itself.
+In most cases this solves the connection issues.

 - **Check if blueutil is installed correctly**:
   ```bash